Licenses + Permits for Animals + Pets

 The City receives a high volume of applications at the beginning of the year.
 Please allow up to four weeks for processing.

-If your pet is in poor health and cannot receive a rabies vaccination, a letter from your veterinarian explaining it is required before a tag may be issued.
+If your pet is in poor health and cannot receive a rabies vaccination, a letter from your veterinarian explaining this is required before a tag may be issued.